vinayhegde1990/devops-notes/docs/source/Fundamentals.rst

 Fundamentals
 *******************

-*Some useful links to cover the basics of Web-Servers*
+*Some useful links to explain the concepts of Web-Servers*

 ##########
 Concepts